-- Try increasing the buffer size - you can do this from the 'ASIO Control Panel' application on Windows or from within a DAW on Mac.
+- Try increasing the buffer size - you can do this from the 'Focusrite Notifier' application on Windows (found in the Windows taskbar) or from within a DAW on Mac.
 Please note this will reduce audio performance issues but increase latency.

 - Try disconnecting any other USB devices that you might have connected to the system.

 - Try connecting your interface to other USB ports.
 Some ports on your system may offer better performance than others.

 - If using a USB hub try connecting directly to a USB port on your computer.
 With any audio interface, you must trade performance/latency for stability.
 When connected via a hub, this trade-off is less favourable.

 - Try connecting the interface to its own USB bus.
 To view what bus your interface is connected to open Device Manager (available from Control Panel), open the View menu and select "Devices by connection".
 Expand the various busses until you find your USB controllers.

 If you continue to experience clicks/pops/distorted audio after following the steps above then you may be experiencing an issue relating to DPC Latency.
 If that's the case, please see our Troubleshooting DPC Latency article.